Newsletter issue 414th January 2021

 No to incineration!

 In the UK and many countries around the world, incineration has become the preferred method of hiding the outcomes of our destructive and polluting system and lifestyles.
 We have written an article discussing why we oppose waste incineration, including the proposed waste-to-energy incinerator at South Marston and another in nearby Westbury.
 We also discuss the misleading promotion by Swindon Borough Council of the Solid Recovered Fuel (SRF) plant in Cheney Manor as environmentally and socially beneficial.
-Read the full article here.
+Read article.

 Waste Free February